 - seedless raspberry jam to fill

 - Repeat until you have used up all the dough, gathering any scraps and rolling out again.
-Cut a central hole using the separate heart shaped cutter (or any shape you like) on half the biscuits.
+Cut a central hole using a heart shaped cutter (or any shape you like) on half the biscuits.

 - Place on the prepared trays, spaced slightly apart.
-Bake for 12–15minutes – keep an eye on the biscuits and remove from the oven when the edges just start to colour.
+Bake for 9-10 minutes – keep an eye on the biscuits and remove from the oven when the edges just start to colour.